ram-nadella/cs-cloudflare/cloudflare.md

 <b>How it works</b><br>
 Optimizes site content using highly effective keywords that attract maximum traffic with minimal effort.
-Automated Keyword Recommendations.
-Auto-optimization of Page Title and Cues for Meta Content.
-Seamless updates via FTP.
+Includes Automated Keyword Recommendations, Auto-optimization of Page Title and Cues for Meta Content, Seamless updates via FTP.

 Promotes your website to top search engines and premier web destinations with maximum ease.
-Automated Search Engine Submission.
-Automated Web Directory Submission.
-Hand-picked high-quality Submissions
+Includes Automated Search Engine Submission, Automated Web Directory Submission, Hand-picked high-quality Submissions.

 Keeps your site error-free to enable search engines to access and include it in search results.
-Broken Links & Improper Redirection.
-Missing and Incomplete Sitemaps.
-Blocked Content Access.
+Tracks Broken Links, Improper Redirection, Missing and Incomplete Sitemaps, Blocked Content.

 <b>How would you measure success?</b><br>
 Track incremental traffic growth using your own Google Analytics Account.
 Over 6.5 Million Organic Visitors attracted for customer sites so far.